British bronze sculpture founders and plaster figure makers, 1800-1980 - P

 Alessandro Parlanti, 63 Ladywell St, Glasgow 1891.
 Rovini & Parlanti by 1894-1896, The Bronze Art Foundry Syndicate Ltd 1896-1899, Alessandro Parlanti 1899-1918, at 7 Aylesbury St, Clerkenwell, London EC 1894, The Albion Works, 59 Parson’s Green Lane, Fulham, London 1896-1918.
 Art bronze and statue founder.

-The Italian bronze founder, Alessandro Parlanti (1862-1940 or later), has been the subject of study by his great-great-nephew, Steve Parlanti, to whom this account is indebted (see Sources below).
+The Italian bronze founder, Alessandro Parlanti (1862-1940 or later), has been the subject of detailed study by his great-great-nephew, Steve Parlanti, to whom this account is indebted (see Sources below).
 His foundry and that of his brother, Ercole (see below), were among the more important in the first quarter of the 20th century.

 Alessandro Parlanti was born in Rome, the son of Antonio and Rosa Parlanti.
 He worked at the Fonderia Nelli in Rome and it seems likely that his father, an art bronze founder, trained at the same foundry (James 1971 p.70, Parlanti 2010 p.6).